matt-harvey/tabulo/README.md

 Note the numbers in the "Reciprocal" column in this example are still right-aligned, even though the callable passed to `formatter` returns a String.
 Default cell alignment is determined by the type of the underlying cell value, not the way it is formatted.
 This is usually the desired result.

-Note also that the item yielded to `.each` for each cell when enumerating over a `Tabulo::Row` is the underlying value of that cell, not its formatted value.

 <a name="colours-and-styling"></a>
 ### Colours and styling